Symbols

 - init scripts, The /etc/init.d/rc script

-- initdefault, Configuring /etc/inittab, Daemon initialization
+- initdefault, Configuring /etc/inittab

 - initial RAM disk, The initial ram disk (initrd)

-- initrd, Linux Kernel (201), The initial ram disk (initrd)
+- initrd, The initial ram disk (initrd), GRUB Legacy

 - manual creation, Manual initrd creation